mathspp/mathspp/pages/02.blog/01.problems/p028-hidden-key/item.en.md

 You are taken to a room that has three opaque boxes.
 The key to your cell will be put inside one of the boxes, and then a (regular) coin is placed on top of each box.
-You may flip a single coin, and then your friend will enter the room.
+You may pick a single coin and reverse its face up, and then your friend will enter the room.

 When your friend enters the room you are not allowed to talk, and your friend must open a box.